An Idyllic Summer Escape on Orcas Island, Washington

 Tidepooling

-At low tide, Orcas’ tidepools offer an impressive variety of marine treats: sea stars in brilliant red, orange and purple; moon jellyfish; sea cucumbers; anemones; tiny crabs no bigger than a thumbnail.
-We spotted these and other creatures in spades at Obstruction Pass and also at Indian Island, accessible by a thin spit of land that gets swallowed up as the tide comes in (keep an eye on your watch).
+At low tide, Orcas’ tidepools offer an impressive variety of marine life: sea stars in brilliant red, orange and purple; moon jellyfish; sea cucumbers; anemones; tiny crabs no bigger than a thumbnail.
+We spotted these and other creatures in spades at Obstruction Pass and also at Indian Island, accessible by a thin spit of land that gets swallowed up as the tide comes in (keep an eye on the time).
 Bring a guidebook with you so kids can identify what they find.

 Darvill’s Bookstore, a favorite among residents as well as visitors